 - Make sure your computer is plugged in – you don’t want to have a flat battery

-- Dress for success – this will help you feel more confident
+- Dress for success – this will help you feel more confident and comfortable

 - Research the National Trust – use our external pages and read the stories from our current apprentices on this page – you can never be too prepared

 - Think about what questions you want to ask us – this is about your future too